oicleevan/collatz/Java/oicleevan/README.md

 ## requirements

-**Java** -> I use openjdk-11, whatever else works, cool!
+**Java** -> I use openjdk-11.

-**Gradle (building)** -> I use build 7.1.1 with an Ubuntu PPA
+**Ant** -> Tested with build 1.10.9 on Ubuntu.

 ## building and running

-### Building:

-I have provided a bash script to automate building, `./build`.

-If you want to manually build:

-    cd collatz
-    ./gradlew build

-### Running:

-There's also a script to automate running.
-It asks for a number, and automatically runs the java class. `./launch`

-If you want to manually run:

-    cd collatz/app/bin/main/
-    java collatz.App {number you want to run} # the software will prompt for a number if you do not provide a number in the command line arguments
+To build an executable jar, type `ant jar`.
+This command will build a .jar in `bin/`.

+To run, you can then execute the .jar using `java -jar Collatz.jar {number you are to run for}`.
+If there is not a number included at launch, the program will ask for one during runtime.

 **-- [oicleevan](https://oicleevan.github.io/)**